Perfect complexes on algebraic stacks: Concentrated morphisms of algebraic stacks

 Morphisms of quasi-compact and quasi-separated algebraic spaces have finite cohomological dimension \cite[\spref{073G}]{stacks-project}.
 V.~Drinfeld and D.~Gaitsgory \cite[Thm.~1.4.2, \S2]{MR3037900} have shown that a morphism of quasi-compact and quasi-separated algebraic stacks $f \colon X \to Y$ has finite cohomological dimension if $Y$ is a $\Q$-stack and $f$ has affine stabilizers and finitely presented inertia.
 This result is refined and generalized in \cite{hallj_dary_alg_groups_classifying}: the condition on inertia is not required and in positive characteristic $f$ has finite cohomological dimension exactly when $f$ has linearly reductive stabilizers.

-\begin{definition} A morphism of algebraic stacks $f \colon X \to Y$ is \fndefn{concentrated} if it is quasi-compact, quasi-separated, and for every quasi-compact and quasi-separated algebraic stack $Z$ and every morphism $g \colon Z \to Y$, the pulled back morphism $f_Z \colon X_Z \to Z$ is of finite cohomological dimension. \end{definition}
+\begin{definition} A morphism of algebraic stacks $f \colon X \to Y$ is \fndefn{concentrated} if it is quasi-compact, quasi-separated, and for every quasi-compact and quasi-separated algebraic stack $Z$ and every morphism $g \colon Z \to Y$, the pulled back morphism $f_Z \colon X_Z \to Z$ has finite cohomological dimension. \end{definition}

-In particular, a quasi-compact and quasi-separated morphism of $\Q$-stacks $f\colon X\to Y$ is concentrated if $f$ has affine stabilizers.
+By the result of Drinfeld and Gaitsgory, a quasi-compact and quasi-separated morphism of algebraic stacks $f\colon X\to Y$ is concentrated if $Y$ is a $\Q$-stack and $f$ has affine stabilizers.

 The next result is immediate from Lemma \ref{lem:fcd}. \begin{lemma} Let $f \colon X \to Y$ be a $1$-morphism of algebraic stacks that is quasi-compact and quasi-separated. \begin{enumerate} \item If $f$ is concentrated, then it remains so after base change. \item Let $g \colon Z \to Y$ be a $1$-morphism that is faithfully flat.
 If $f_Z \colon X\times_Y Z \to Z$ is concentrated, then so is $f$. \item If $f$ is representable, then it is concentrated. \item Let $h \colon Y \to W$ be a $1$-morphism that is concentrated.
 Then the composition $h\circ f \colon X \to W$ is concentrated if and only if $f$ is concentrated. \item Assume that $Y$ is quasi-compact with quasi-affine diagonal.
-Then $f$ is concentrated if and only if it is of finite cohomological dimension. \end{enumerate} \end{lemma}
+Then $f$ is concentrated if and only if it has finite cohomological dimension. \end{enumerate} \end{lemma}

 The main result of this section is the following Theorem that refines Lemma \ref{lem:qcqs_conditions}. \begin{theorem} Let $f \colon X \to Y$ be a concentrated $1$-morphism of algebraic stacks \begin{enumerate} \item If $Y$ is quasi-compact and quasi-separated, then there is an integer $n$ such that the natural morphism